Digital Marketing Tips & Advice For 2021

 14. Track Changes With Annotations

 Oleh is a digital marketing manager at Softjourn, a global technology services provider that helps clients with the toughest challenges.
-With several years of in-house digital marketing experience, Oleh has plenty of first-hand digital marketing expertise from analyzing website analytics to developing content marketing strategies.
+With several years of in-house digital marketing experience, Oleh has plenty of first-hand expertise from analyzing website data to developing content marketing strategies.

 The annotations option in Google Analytics allows you to add comments and notes to the charts.
 It is useful for those who want to keep up-to-date with the entire history of changes in the account.
 Annotations can be added to any event that you think will be important to reference later on.